 And Beyond: Embracing Change In Your Journey

 Your Care Team wants you to succeed, and is dedicated to supporting you in making the best decisions for yourself.
-As human beings, we are constantly undergoing changes, so our goals and treatment will too.
+As human beings, we are constantly undergoing changes, so our goals and alcohol recovery timeline will too.
 As time goes on, you and your therapist may decide to meet every other week instead of weekly.
 You and your physician may meet less frequently about your medication.
 Working with your Care Team will ensure your decisions are personalized and informed, and that you have resources at your fingertips whenever you need them.

 Like other types of self care (working out, meditation, skincare, intuiting eating), finding sustainable habits that work for you is key.
 And while care can feel preventative, not responsive, it means you’re setting yourself up to confront life’s challenges as your most perseverant, present self.